Celuni/Nitro-Sniper/README.md

     - Better Way to show messages
 ## Credits
 BITE | I took there code and made it better or worst For me it seems alot better

+## Used To Create
+- Programming Language
+   - C# 8.0
+- IDE
+   - Visual Studio 2019